Team-Nifty-GmbH/tall-datatables/README.md

 ];
 ```

-if you need to eager load additional data you can override the getBuilder method
+If you need to eager load additional data you can override the getBuilder method

 ```php
 public function getBuilder(Builder $builder): Builder